EliuX/flask-opa/README.md

 ## Policy Enforcement point

-Imagine [sample](/examples) function that is in charge of a logging content related to actions done by a user.
-In this case we must create a different input functions that provide useful information for the policies that will decide if a log should be sent or not to a remote server.
-Imagine that the logging function be something like:
+For practical purposes, lets imagine a [sample](/examples) function that is in charge of logging content related to actions done by users.
+In this case we must create a different input functions that provide useful information for certain policies that will decide if a log should be sent or not to a remote server.
+Lets suppose that the logging function is something like:

 ```python
 def log_remotely(content):